Look Both Ways (2022 film): Plot

-In the reality where her test is negative, she moves to Los Angeles with Cara and they start building their careers.
-Natalie applies to be an assistant to animator Lucy Galloway.
+Natalie moves to Los Angeles with Cara and they start building their careers.
+She applies to be an assistant to animator Lucy Galloway.
 After pining for the job, she gets an offer, and forms a strong bond with her colleague Jake.
 They encourage each other to follow their dreams, with him desiring to be a successful movie producer.

-In the pregnancy reality, Natalie and Gabe struggle to coparent as their daughter Rosie is born.
-He wants them to move in with him, but Natalie does not agree and tells him to date, though later she appears regretful about her decision in a conversation with Cara.
-Gabe begins a relationship with a woman named Miranda, making Natalie uncomfortable.
-When Natalie visits Cara and her girlfriend in LA, she gets a call from Rosie who says she is left overnight with a stranger.
-Natalie rushes back, much to Cara's disappointment, and finds out that Gabe has proposed to Miranda.
-Natalie throws herself into her artwork.
+Natalie and Jake develop a strong romantic relationship and consider moving in together.
+That is, until he receives a year-long job producing in Nova Scotia.
+They try long distance, but Natalie finds it is not working for her as Jake is always busy with work.

-In the other reality where her test came negative, Natalie and Jake develop a strong romantic relationship and consider moving in together.
-That is, until Jake receives a year-long job producing in Nova Scotia.
-They try long distance, but Natalie finds it isn’t working for her as Jake is always busy with work.
-Natalie shows Lucy her portfolio, and is given some very critical notes, saying her work is unoriginal.
+When Natalie shows Lucy her portfolio, she is given some very critical notes, saying her work is unoriginal.
 She encourages her to quit to find her voice, so she does.
-She returns home to a friend’s baby shower with Cara, feeling like a failure.
+Natalie returns home to a friend’s baby shower with Cara, feeling like a failure.
+Then she has a career breakthrough, getting accepted to the South by Southwest film festival in Austin, where her short film is showcased.